 Eat this not that.
 I know it is tempting to just open that package of “Taco mix.”
 I did it for years.
 But you deserve more.
 And for about the same work and just using what you already have in your pantry, you can do it America.
 Great Mexican for all.

 This is a “clean up” of one of my very first posts.
 I have changed methods, so it is time for an update.
 This is a greatly modified and simplified Cooks Illustrated recipe that tastes better than any ground beef taco meat you ever had.
 Use it in tacos, nachos, or on a salad.

 An easy 5.
 I have done it over and over.
 And it is very hard to stop eating and save the left overs for tomorrow.

-Place oil in a 12 inch pan over medium heat.
+Place oil in a 12-inch pan over medium heat.
 Chop onion and cook until browning (about 4 minutes).
 While onion is cooking prep garlic and measure spices.
-Add garlic and and dry spices.
+Add garlic and dry spices.
 Cook one more minute stirring continuously to “bloom” the spices and garlic.

 Add tomato sauce, brown sugar, and vinegar.
 Mix well and simmer for 5 minutes more.